CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ### Flags
 - ```UNRECOVERABLE``` Cannot be recovered from a disassembly.
 - ```NO_SALVAGE``` Item cannot be broken down through a salvage process.
 Best used when something should not be able to be broken down (i.e. base components like leather patches).
+- ```FLAMING` ...
+Sets the target on fire when used as melee weapon.

 ## Skills